On-campus access to library resources

 - WMU doctoral program graduates can borrow physical items when they present the card they received at graduation.

 - Alumni who live within a 50-mile radius of Western Michigan University can become a "guest borrower".
 Present a picture ID with an address and social security number to receive a guest borrower's card, valid for one year and renewable.

 - Unfortunately, most publisher license agreements restrict online journals, e-books, databases and other electronic resources to currently enrolled students, faculty and staff, and walk-in users ONLY.

 - Remote access to WMU electronic resources expires when your Bronco Net ID expires, 180 days after you leave the University.

 - Most state-supported college and university libraries provide walk-in onsite access to their materials.
 If you live near a state institution find out what is available to you through them.

-- WMU alumni do have lifelong access to the Web-based RefWorks citation management system.
+- WMU alumni do have lifelong access to the online RefWorks citation management system.
 Whether you already have a RefWorks account or not, you will have full access to all RefWorks features.